GT-ThomasTan/adx-engineering-assessment/JD/Senior Quality Engineer.md

 - Engage with our client RAiD to understand their business requirements and current quality assurance landscape.
 - Conduct thorough assessments of RAiD's existing processes, identifying gaps and areas for improvement.
 2. Quality Assurance Framework Development
-- Design and implement comprehensive quality assurance frameworks tailored to the RAiD's specific needs
+- Design and implement comprehensive quality assurance frameworks tailored to RAiD's specific needs
 - Develop and document quality assurance processes, standards, and best practices.
+  - Ensure that all products can be efficiently and reliably tested to achieve quality standards and compliance to MINDEF/SAF requirements.

 - Designs test plans, test cases, and test scripts
 - Ensures that software products meet the organizations and customers standards for functionality, reliability and performance.